rdtsc/codeeval-solutions/readme.md

 >> user 0m0.001s
 >> sys  0m0.001s

-# The task will poll for changes and redo steps above once changes are detected.
+# The task polls for changes and replays the steps above as appropriate.
+# Send a SIGINT to terminate the task, as it runs forever by default.
 ```

 Any compilation errors and/or warnings will appear above the first fold.